Spico197/dynamic-routing-blogpost/_posts/2026-04-27-dynamic-routing.md

 - **Performance-Efficiency Tradeoff:** Although some dynamic routing techniques can achieve better performance together with efficiency, the performance and efficiency are still a tradeoff.
 For example, DynMoE brings 11% throughput improvements over vanilla MoE, but the performance is slightly lower.
 This is because the performance and efficiency are not always aligned.
 If we want to achieve extreme sparsity, the number of activated experts would be very small, which may lead to performance degradation.
 - **Efficient Implementations:** For heterogeneous zero-computation experts or special thresholding-based dynamic routing, current grouped GEMM kernels may not be directly applicable, and specialized implementations are needed.
 For example, BlockFFN designs kernels for ReLU activation and chunk-level sparsification, which significantly accelerates the model throughput.
 - **Sparsity Controlling:** If no sparsity regularization is applied, the number of activated experts tends to be very high due to the performance optimization objective.
-Therefore, most dynamic routing techniques apply sparsity regularization to control the number of activated experts.
+Therefore, most dynamic routing techniques have to apply the sparsity regularization to control the number of activated experts.
+However, it is still challenging to control sparsity with the same level of performance as the vanilla top-k strategy.
 - **Expert Load Balancing:** For MoE with zero-computation experts, models may tend to select regular experts, which may lead to uneven workload distribution and undermining the intended FLOPs reduction.
 To address this, dynamic routing should incorporate an load balancing strategy for both regular and zero-computation experts.